Film: Not Another Teen Movie

 - Just a Stupid Accent: Areola's accent changes between scenes, and in one scene she even randomly switches from an Indian to a British accent without missing a beat.

-- Just Friends: Janey doesn't even bother to tell Ricky she just likes him as a friend.
+- Just Friends: Janey doesn't even bother to tell Ricky she just likes him as a friend, as she's Oblivious to Love.

 - Lampshade Hanging: Especially in the advertising.
 They told you what kind of movie this was going to be and exactly which Stock Characters they were going to be using.

 - Leaning on the Fourth Wall: All over the place again.
-For example, Janey and Ricky are both shown reading books on how to be their generic character types.
+For example, Janey and Ricky are both shown reading books on how to woo particular character types.

 - Magical Negro: Played by Mr T. Naturally.